 - Downhill Route.
 Reverse of the uphill route staying to the skier's right edge of the run, finishing near the RV parking area.
 All off-piste terrain skier’ right of Chak Chak is available for downhill traffic, but only if that terrain is open (off-piste terrain the Ski Patrol has marked ‘closed’ cannot be used as a downhill route).

-- On Closed days (typically non-holiday Tuesdays and Wednesdays) any area that has been opened for skiing is available for uphill use with the exception of Tumwater and Skookum, which remain closed.
+- On Closed days (typically non-holiday Tuesdays and Wednesdays) any area that has been opened for skiing is available for uphill use with the exception of Tumwater, Toketie and Skookum, which remain closed.
 Rules of Use (above) apply.

 Nearby Backcountry Routes